 Although this report describes a chain pushback – from Slovenia to Croatia and then from Croatia to Bosnia – this report and the summary of the report focuses on the pushback procedure from Croatia to Bosnia due to the respondent’s ability to provide more details on this segment of his ordeal.

 On the morning of Sunday, June 30th, a 20-year-old Indian man traveling in a taxi with his visa and Indian passport was apprehended by Slovenian authorities around 4-5 km passed the Slovenian-Croatian border near the Italian-Slovenian border.
 He had been in the taxi for around ten minutes and the taxi was driving through a small Slovenian village at this point.
-The respondent does not remember the exact location of where he was caught or the pushback to Croatia.
+The respondent does not remember the exact location of where he was apprehended or pushbacked to Croatia.

 After being handed over to the Croatian police, the respondent was taken to a police station near the border and put in a room with 7 to 8 other people-in-transit, all men, at sometime between 10:00 or 11:00 am .
 At this police station, the respondent described being struck by the police officers present and witnessing his luggage, belongings and turban thrown into the trash.
 When he told the police that he had a passport and visa in his bag and asked for these documents back, they beat him for a long time, as the respondent described, “just for asking”.
 The Croatian officers then seized his passport and visa which the respondent no longer has in possession.